dolphindb/Tutorials_EN/database.md

 #### 3.4 LIST Domain

 In a list domain, each element of a vector represents a partition.
-The different between a list domain and a value domain is that all the elements in a value domain partition scheme are scalars, whereas each element in a list domain partition scheme may be a vector.
+The difference between a list domain and a value domain is that all the elements in a value domain partition scheme are scalars, whereas each element in a list domain partition scheme may be a vector.

 ```
 n=1000000